Samsung Galaxy S9+ Unlocked Smartphone Review

 The Samsung Galaxy S9+ an excellent phone, that sets the bar for smartphone quality.
 It is our Editor’s Choice for steadfast agility, in everything it does as compared to other Android phones.

-THE BAD: Not much of an upgrade to the S8+.
-AR Emoji and Bixby bore easily.
+- Not much of an upgrade to the S8+

 The Samsung Galaxy S9+ is the best phone on the market right now.
 It isn’t a fresh rendition of last year’s model, the Galaxy S8+ – they look very, very similar in design.
 There no reason to cast aside your year-old smartphone for the newest S9+, but if you’re in town for a new phone, this is the best phone to get.

 Last year Galaxy S8+ was an excellent handset, which is more reason Samsung opted to stick with the design a year later, and instead focus on making the phone sturdier, beefier and better for day to day use.
 It’s easily tops the list as the most powerful phone around, with singular features including AR Emojis that are inspired by your own image, and three of the best camera available.

 The Galaxy S9+ runs on Android 8.0 Oreo on the first ever Snapdragon 845 processor to surface in the US.
 Our review unit has 6GB of RAM, while its smaller sibling the S9 has 4GB.
 The Snapdragon 845 platform has four cores running at 2.8GHz and four at 1.7GHz.
 While it doesn’t appear to yield more CPU power than its predecessors, improvements on graphics, LTE, Wi-Fi, design and Camera are very noticeable.